Sitecore/Sitecore.Pathfinder/README.md

 1. Create a web project in Visual Studio
 1. Add a reference to Sitecore.Kernel
-1. Install the Sitecore Pathfinder Nuget package
+1. Install the Pathfinder Nuget package
 1. Install GruntJS.
 Run installgrunt.cmd or
    1. Install GruntJS in the project: npm install grunt --save-dev
    1. Install grunt-shell: npm install --save-dev grunt-shell